The Top 12 OKR Influencers You Need to Follow in 2025

 5. Bastin Gerald

-As the CEO of Profit.co and a trailblazing thought leader in the OKR space, Bastin Gerald has been instrumental in creating innovative business performance software.
-His extensive experience roots back to the founding of Apptivo and leading Sirahu.com, both of which have thrived under his strategic guidance.
-Gerald’s insights into product strategy and mentorship make his contributions invaluable in the OKR landscape.
+As the CEO of Profit.co and a trailblazing thought leader in the OKR space, Bastin Gerald has been instrumental in creating innovative OKR management tools.
+His extensive experience makes his contributions invaluable in the OKR landscape, transforming organizational performance.

 “How do you transform yourself into an execution machine?” — Bastin Gerald